corda/corda-docs-portal/content/en/platform/corda/5.0/deploying-operating/observability/logs.md

 ```

 The supported values for the log level are `all`, `trace`, `debug`, `info`, `warn`, `error`, `fatal`, and `off`.
-Pods will be restarted for the new log level to take effect.
+Pods restart automatically to apply the new log level.